Crowns and Onlays

 Almost all of our restorations on anterior teeth are exclusively IPS e.max crowns and most posteriors also depending on the individual needs of the patient.

-At Dominion Dental Centre our metal free option for posterior teeth where maximum strength is required, we opt for Zirconia.
+At Dominion Dental Centre we have Dental Crowns metal free option for posterior teeth where maximum strength is required, we opt for Zirconia.
 Zirconia is yet another type of ceramic with the strength properties comparable to metal.
 This is an excellent option for patients who prefer to be metal free but have very heavy bites where traditional porcelain may fail.
 Zirconia is also used in long span bridges where strength is pivotal.

 Our dentists Dr Sumaya Ershad very experienced in placing crowns/onlays/bridge work.
 They have been looking after patients from multiple suburbs such as Mt Roskill, Hillsborough, Mt Albert and Sandringham for years.

 After assessing each patient clinically, radiographically and having a thorough discussion with the patient in regard to material choices and aesthetic expectations a decision is reached as to which material should be chosen.
 The dentist also discusses why a crown vs onlay may be suitable for that particular tooth.

-At Dominion Dental Centre all our crown/onlay/bridge labwork is made by local labs situated in Auckland.
+At Dominion Dental Centre, all our dental crown / onlay / bridge lab work is made by local labs situated in Auckland.
 Quality control is of tremendous importance to us.
-By using local labs and trusted Dental Technicians we are able to ensure only authentic branded materials are used.
+By using local labs and trusted Dental Technicians, we are able to ensure only authentic branded materials are used.
 Our pricing is very competitive when it comes to the standard of services we provide.
 A ‘cheaper’ crown down the road does not necessarily mean you’re comparing apples with apples.
 Outsourcing a crown overseas is much cheaper rather than having a New Zealand made crown where quality control is very strict.